NickHodges/TechBash2024/README.md

 ## Step 2

-* Basic component structure with properties
+* Basic component structure
+* Basic use of props